joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/lesson-notes/README.md

 Early optimization is problematic because it can be overwhelming to think about as you start to solve a problem or build an app and can prevent you from building a prototype in a reasonable amount of time.

 Additionally, as you build your app with optimization in mind you will inevitably try to solve problems you won't really have, which is bad for things like deadlines.
 And also since you don't yet know what all your problems will be, you must build in order to learn what you'll need to solve.

-We'll be having a lesson on agile development; which is an approach to developing software where requirements and solutions evolve through short deadlines and small goals.
-This allows developers to account for the necessary pivots as they develop applications.

 The approach that will serve you best in this course, and likely well into your career is by a quote from Addy Osmani